-We were never taught about this very crucial part of our finances that is about how to plan our Personal Finances.
-And if at all, some among us are doing it, we are doing it for a short term rather than going for long term planning.
-Reasons for doing the short term planning may be varying on an individual basis, but what do we receive from this activity?… we are left with very minimal or no amount in the savings after some days of receiving income in our accounts.
+We were never taught about this very crucial part of our finances that is how to plan our Personal Finances.
+And if at all, some among us are doing it, we are doing it for the short term rather than going for long-term planning.
+Reasons for doing the short-term planning may be varying on an individual basis, but what do we receive from this activity?… we are left with very minimal or no amount in the savings after some days of receiving income in our accounts.
 And what may be the reason for it?

 How Personal Finance works

 As we have already discussed Personal Finance and its importance, we should now look for the mechanism through which this method can work for us.
 There are some well-described and widely popular rules which must be followed by each one of us to keep our finances in our hands.